umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 	//Do some stuff here, the return the base Index method return base.Index(model);

-This will work but the object (model) that you pass to the `Index` method must be an instance of `Umbraco.Web.Models.RenderModel` which will probably not be the case if you have a custom model.
+This will work but the object (model) that you pass to the `Index` method must be an instance of `Umbraco.Web.Models.RenderModel` which might not be the case if you have a custom model.
 So to return a custom model to the current Umbraco template, we need to use different syntax.
 Here's an example:

 	public class HomeController : Umbraco.Web.Mvc.RenderMvcController
 	{